We present our real culture life to our clients, hiring people from villages and communities of our region.

 Sadly, the Festival of the Sun was prohibited in 1572 by Viceroy Francisco de Toledo, who considered it a pagan practice incompatible with Catholicism.
 Despite this suppression, our indigenous communities secretly maintained elements of Inti Raymi, preserving its essence through oral traditions.
 It was in 1944 when Faustino Espinoza Navarro, a Quechua writer and scholar, revived the festival as a theatrical representation, based on the chronicles of Inca Garcilaso de la Vega.

-When we attend Inti Raymi, we witness a vibrant recreation of ancestral rituals.
+When we attend Inti Raymi festival, we witness a vibrant recreation of ancestral rituals.

 Historically, Inti Raymi was a nine-day celebration that began with a purification period, including fasting.
 On the main day, June 24th, the Sapa Inca led a procession from Qoricancha, the Temple of the Sun, to Haukaypata (the current Plaza de Armas in Cusco).
 There, offerings of chicha de jora, a fermented corn liquor, were made in honor of Inti.
 The rituals included llama sacrifices (simulated today), coca leaf readings, and traditional dances representing the empire's diversity.
 It is an echo of our ancestors' connection with the land and the cosmos, similar to how nature is appreciated on the Salkantay Trek 4 Days or during an Inca Trail Glamping experience, all while soaking in the atmosphere of the historic Cusco City Tour.